openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func remove(all!: Collection<K>): Unit
 ```

-Function: Removes mappings for all keys in the specified collection from this [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) (if they exist).
+Functionality: Removes the mappings for the specified keys in the collection from this [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) (if they exist).

 Parameters: